 Owning a cat is one of the most rewarding experiences you’ll ever have.
 Cats provide so much love, affection, companionship, emotional support and entertainment!
 I’m glad you’re taking the time to learn how to take care of a cat.
-They’re totally worth the effort!
+In this post, we’ll cover:

 How to Care for a Cat